ToS Agreement: Everything You Need to Know

 An EULA is an agreement between the user and provider of licensed out-of-box software products.
 However, many services don't require a license for the user to operate them, hence the updated terminology.
 Terms of service agreements may be found on many different kinds of software, from graphic design programs and word processors to advanced professional software or statistical analysis services.
 Mobile and desktop applications often contain EULAs, but these days, providers may decide the phrase terms of service is more relevant.

 On the other hand, a service agreement is used when a customer and provider exchange services for compensation.
 Sometimes this agreement exists verbally, such as when a customer visits a nail salon to get her nails done.
 Oftentimes it exists in written form, such as when a website owner contracts with a freelance writer.

 In general, written service agreements are more necessary when the contractual terms are complex or contain many provisions.
 The agreement includes elements such as a description of the work to be done, the price, the end date, frequency and billing dates, insurance clauses, confidentiality, and other important aspects.
 It may be used for a one-time service, or for an ongoing service that renews itself until either the user or provider cancels it.

 If you provide services to your customer or clients, it's best to use service contracts any time you intend to perform services for customers and want to protect your own interests, ensure you are compensated accordingly, and prevent potential customer disputes.

 If you need help understanding a ToS agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.